 I write essays occasionally, but I’ve never been able to force the issue on that front.
 I’m unoriginal as a reader, and all the writers you’ve heard of and which everyone thinks are good, I also think are good, but especially: Muriel Spark, Penelope Fitzgerald, Leo Tolstoy, Denis Johnson, Ted Chiang, Gene Wolfe, Joy Williams, Frederick Buechner, Charles Portis, Barbara Pym, Les Murray, G.M.
 Hopkins, P.D.
 James, C.S.
 Lewis, G.K.
 Chesterton, J.F.
 Powers, J.L.
-Carr (bit of an alphabet soup, there), Saul Bellow, Helen Oyeyemi, Daniel Woodrell, Don DeLillo, Shirley Jackson, Annie Dillard, Gogol, Turgenev, Dostoevsky, Gene Wolfe, Austen, Dickens, Bulgakov, your mom, your dad–everyone!
+Carr (bit of an alphabet soup, there), Saul Bellow, Helen Oyeyemi, Daniel Woodrell, Don DeLillo, Shirley Jackson, Ross Macdonald, Susanna Clarke, Annie Dillard, Gogol, Turgenev, Dostoevsky, Austen, Bulgakov, your mom, your dad–everyone!
 I’m a lover.
 Except for Grapes of Wrath.
 What a trash-heap.
 I’d probably be more of a hater but my filter is very strong and I no longer bother with books I don’t want to finish unless absolutely necessary.

 The below is a poem I think is fun, surprisingly not by Hopkins.

 FABLE FOR BLACKBOARD by George Starbuck